Controller Types Supported : Digital Joystick

-You are currently viewing games for Amstrad CPC that are marked as Input Devices Supported : Joystick (Digital).
+You are currently viewing games for Amstrad CPC that are marked as Controller Types Supported : Digital Joystick.
 Games for other platforms are also tracked by this attribute.
 You can restrict the list of games below to any of the following platforms: